Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.

 Parrots can grow upset when housed with other birds they dislike.

 This stress could be tied to the fear and intimidation they experience from being around a bigger, stronger parrot.
-However, the parrot may dislike sharing its living space with other birds.
+A parrot may also dislike sharing its living space with other birds.

 New Setting

-Pet parrots grow to like a particular room or setting if they have lived there long enough.
-Moving them to a new setting takes them out of their comfort zone and stresses them out.
+Pet parrots grow to like a particular room if they have lived there long enough.
+Moving them to a new setting takes them out of their comfort zone and causes stress.

 Background Noise

-Some parrots dislike external noises in their environment, as they need up to 12 hours of sleep, some of which is achieved through naps.
+Some parrots dislike noise because they need up to 12 hours of sleep.

-External noises can disturb a parrot’s naps and cause them to behave erratically.
-Moving the parrot’s cage to a quieter room can be beneficial, but changing the setting can also be stressful.
+External noises can disturb naps and cause them to behave erratically.
+Moving the cage to a quieter room can be beneficial, but changing the setting can be stressful.

 Light Exposure

-Parrots are sensitive to light, so they adapt their lifestyle based on available sunlight, which means they’re active during daylight hours and sleep at night.
+Parrots are sensitive to light and adapt their lifestyles based on sunlight.
+This means they’re active during daylight hours and sleep at night.

 However, exposure to artificial lighting at night can keep a parrot awake.
 According to Scientific Reports, many bird species have difficulty sleeping due to light pollution.

-If the parrot’s cage is kept in a room with artificial lighting, it may grow stressed and puff up its feathers in frustration.
-An easy workaround can be to put a cover over the cage at night.
+If the cage is kept in a room with artificial lighting, it may grow stressed and puff up its feathers in frustration.
+An easy workaround is to cover the cage at night.